 Child sponsorship funding from Plan International has been a consistent source of quality financial resources to Plan India over the past few decades.
-Although, the sponsorship size will be reduced by 65 percent at the end of the CS-V Update period with the lesser sponsorship caseload per Programme Unit (PU), we will actively strive to continue our work and sustain the impacts that it could create over the years by replacing international funding by nationally or locally raised funds.
+Although, the sponsorship size will be reduced by 65 percent at the end of the revised CS-V period with the lesser sponsorship caseload per ProgrammeUnit (PU), we will actively strive to continue our work and sustain the impacts that it could create over the years by replacing international funding by nationally or locally raised funds.

 The funding gap from the decrease in child sponsorship is proposed to be overcome by ramping up the local fundraising from individuals, national child sponsorship, corporates, institutional donors and governments.
-Also Plan India will explore sustained and strategic partnerships with Plan National Offices (NOs) and social impact investors to achieve the CS-V Update ambitions.
-New fundraising products and approaches in the form of digital fundraising, diaspora fundraising, high net worth and ultra-high net worth individual giving and fundraising events will be designed and implemented to achieve the CS-V Update budgetary requirements.
+Also Plan India will explore sustained and strategic partnerships with Plan National Offices (NOs) and social impact investors to achieve the revised CS-V ambitions.
+New fundraising products and approaches in the form of digital fundraising, diaspora fundraising, high net worth and ultra-high net worth individual giving and fundraising events will be designed and implemented to achieve the revised CS-V budgetary requirements.
 We will also put intensive effort to improve the proposal development process and cost recovery approaches by: